The Law Christians Keep.

 behold, there appeared a smoking oven and a flaming torch

 which passed between these pieces.
 On that day the LORD made a

 So also, on the cross God was in Christ reconciling us to Himself.
 Just the two of them.

 2 Cor 5:19 ...namely, that God was in Christ reconciling the world

 to Himself, not counting their trespasses against them, and He has

 committed to us the word of reconciliation.”

-Once you learn to hear God though; to be guided by the Holy Spirit in you, and Jesus in you and Father God in you, then you can really start renewing your mind to be like Jesus'.
+In the NC where you now live, when you once learn to hear God though; to be guided by the Holy Spirit in you, and Jesus in you and Father God in you, then you can really start renewing your mind to be like Jesus'.

 As we renew our minds, and let Jesus live His life through us, we take on the mind of Christ.
 Now we get closer and closer to keeping naturally the real commandment we are called to keep, "TO LOVE AS JESUS LOVES".
 This is the command Jesus gave to us in John 13:34.

 “ Joh 13:34 A new commandment I give to you, that you should love one another.
 As I have loved you, so you also should love one another.”